-Or, you could offer to spot them a few bucks to save some meat for you.
+Or, you could offer to spot them a few bucks to put some meat aside for you.
 The only caveat here is it’s illegal to sell game meat.
 Gray areas include gifting and bartering.
 So maybe you offer to clean your buddy’s garage in exchange for meat instead.
 Get creative!

 There are a ton of online meat suppliers that sell a variety of meat products where you can buy online and have them shipped to your doorstep.

-- Raw Paws Pet Food – once a co-op, they expanded to a full service online store.
+Raw Paws Pet Food – once a co-op, they expanded to a full-service online store.
 Their entire inventory is sourced from USDA-inspected farms and they also provide a Raw Paws Monthly Service including raw food variety packs, pre-portioned meals, and servings guides.

-- Soul’y Raw – Purveyors of specialty, raw pet food located in San Marcos, California.
+Soul’y Raw – Purveyors of specialty, raw pet food located in San Marcos, California.

-- My Pet Carnivore – A family run company with approximately 70 products sourced from Midwest farmers with the highest ethics and standards
+My Pet Carnivore – A family run company with approximately 70 products sourced from Midwest farmers with the highest ethics and standards.

-- Green Tripe – A supplier of green tripe and other raw feeding products all sourced from grass fed and certified organic animals
+Green Tripe – A supplier of green tripe and other raw feeding products all sourced from grass fed and certified organic animals.

-- Simply Rawsome – Provides raw meat products all across the US and carries certified organic meats, human grade meats, and non human grade meats (Note: non human grade meats are an issue of debate among the raw feeding community.
+Simply Rawsome – Provides raw meat products all across the US and carries certified organic meats, human grade meats, and non human grade meats (Note: non human grade meats are an issue of debate among the raw feeding community.
 I suggest you conduct your own research and form your own conclusions before buying but it may be an alternative for the budget conscious raw feeder).

-- Maui Nui Venison – A company out of Hawaii that sells venison (the elusive Axis Deer) and goat.
+Maui Nui Venison – A company out of Hawaii that sells venison (the elusive Axis Deer) and goat.
 It’s available for raw pet food companies, raw pet food stores, co-ops, and individual customers.
 They ship second day Fedex anywhere in the US.